Hong Kong Leader Defends Extradition Bill After Mass Protest

 Read More: Massive Protest Held in Hong Kong Against Proposal to Ease Extradition to China

-Lam denied taking direction on the bill from Beijing and pledged to further educate opponents who she implied were swayed by “foreign forces.”
+Lam denied taking direction on the bill from Beijing and pledged to further educate opponents.

 She ignored questions about the protesters calling for her resignation.